-About Scylla and Stone
+About Scylla & Stone

 The name "Scylla and Stone" stems from my love of ancient Greek and Roman mythology.
-"The Odyssey" was my favorite tale growing up (thanks "Wishbone"!), and it inspired in me an interest in storytelling, history, and archaeology.
+The Odyssey was my favorite tale growing up (thanks Wishbone!), and it inspired in me an interest in storytelling, history, and archaeology.
 Scylla, according to the Ancient Greek myth, was a beautiful nymph who was turned into a six-dog headed sea monster.
 She became a powerful force to be reckoned with -- So much so that Odysseus chooses to forgo encountering her, and chooses to face the deadly whirlpool Charybdis instead.
-I figured that the awesome and powerful Scylla was a good namesake for my woman-run business.
+I figured that the awesome and powerful Scylla was a great namesake for my one woman-run business on the Puget Sound.